GillianTrethewey/GillianTrethewey/README.md

 I've been coding on the web since 2014.
 This has included making membership e-commerce websites for clients, creating and maintaining my own teaching website at https://cognitiveresults.com, as well as working for another developer doing CBT along with retainer work with clients.

 I'm levelling up my skills to include PHP, JS, React, Ruby, SQL, PHP, and Python.
 I have completed COMP200 at Athabasca University.
-I code consistently and I'm serious about learning the skills I need to land a full-time job doing development.
+I code consistently and I'm serious about learning the skills required to land a full-time job doing development.

 <br>